legendcodermartino1245/citrix_workspace/README.md

 productivity note: text copy paste works from vdi to local and back

 monitor layout i disable my laptop monitor because i cant move out of the session in one go

+dont save passwords in edge that will create account lockouts it seems